 Why You Need To Directly Practice Your Social Skills

-If your interpersonal skills are a little shabby, you've likely spent much less time socializing compared to most people.
+If your interpersonal skills are unpolished you've likely spent much less time socializing compared to most people.
 Some combination of your personality and your life experiences has caused you to miss out and fall behind your peers.
-You need to get out there as much as you can and put in the hours to catch up.
-You need time to become familiar with all the little things everyone else learned years ago.
+You need to get out there and put in the hours to catch up.
+You need time to become familiar with all the little details everyone else learned years ago.

-You have to try out all the different aspects of interacting with people, make your inevitable mistakes, and slowly get the hang of things.
-With practice, situations that you used to awkwardly bumble your way through will turn into ones you've come across dozens of times, and which you know how to handle.
-Skills and traits that feel forced and stilted at first will become second nature, and almost feel like you've always had them.
+You have to put yourself in a variety of circumstances, try out different methods of interacting with people, make your inevitable mistakes, and slowly get the hang of things.
+With practice, situations you used to awkwardly bumble your way through will turn into ones you've come across plenty of times and know how to handle.
+Skills and traits that are forced and stilted at first will become second nature, and almost feel like you've always had them.
+You'll be able to think quickly on your feet.
 You'll start to gain a confidence that comes from realizing you've been around people successfully before, and you can do it again.

 Attitudes have to be practiced as well

-Your social success will partially be determined by your attitudes; how confident you are, how positive your self-image is, how optimistic you are, how you view other people, and so on.
+Your social success will partially be determined by your attitudes: how confident you are, how positive your self-image is, how optimistic you are, how you view other people, and so on.
 Helpful attitudes have to be built up over time too.
-They're quite abstract and psychological, but they still have to be earned through real-world experiences and successes that support feeling that way.
+They're quite abstract and psychological, but they still have to be earned through real world experiences and successes that support feeling that way.
+It's usually easier said than done to just read about a way you should think and instantly change how you look at the world.

 Practicing specifically what you want to work on vs. spillover effects

-So on one hand, try to directly work on the things you want to get better at.
-But it's obviously not that cut and dry.
-Getting better at one type of socializing can have spillover effects into other areas.
-To get back to the example from a second ago, becoming a good speaker may make you more confident and polished on the whole.
-Your sense of humor, or ability to tell a good story may improve.
+At the same time, getting better at one type of socializing can have spillover effects into other areas.
+Like becoming a good speaker may make you more confident and polished on the whole.
+Your sense of humor or ability to tell a good story might improve.
 Learning to handle the nerves from speaking before a crowd may make you more at ease in smaller groups.
 Realistically you'll end up doing a mix of specific and indirect practice.
 It all helps in the long run.

 This article covers some places where you can rack up that practice time you need: